f5devcentral/f5-security-hub-extension/README.md

-# F5 Security Hub Connector (F5 Overbridge)
+# F5 Security Hub Extension

 ## Introduction

-The F5 Security Hub Connector is a BIG-IP iControl LX Extension for posting ASM log events to AWS Security Hub.
+The F5 Security Hub Extension is a BIG-IP iControl LX Extension for posting ASM log events to AWS Security Hub.
 AWS Security Hub provides a datebase and dashboard for managing security event notifations across an AWS Cloud Deployment.

 This extension is currently in beta.

 ## Requirements

-BIG-IP VE 13.1 running on EC2
+BIG-IP VE 13.1 or later running on EC2

 ## Docs